Oreoluwa-IVT/Attendance-Systems-Using-RFID-Readers-/README.md

-# Attendance Using RFID Reader and RFID Tags
+# Capture Attendance Using An RFID Reader and RFID Tags

 I got to assemble and code an atmega328pu Micro controller to read data from an RFID Tag with a few friends.